Waitlists & Placement, Organized.

 Deposits and payments

 Who's paid?
 Who hasn't?
-Is that deposit for this litter or the next one?
+Is that deposit for this offspring group or the next one?
 What were the terms?
 Where's the record?

 Matching is judgment